Claes de Vreese

+Claes Holger de Vreese (born 25 September 1974, Copenhagen) is a Distinguished University Professor of Artificial Intelligence and Society with a special focus on media and democracy at the University of Amsterdam (UvA).

+He is the co-director of AlgoSoc: Public Values in the Algorithmic Society and the AI, Media & Democracy Lab.
+He founded the Center for Politics and Communication, the Digital Communication Methods Lab, and he served as President of the International Communication Association in 2020-2021.

-Claes Holger de Vreese (born 25 September 1974, Copenhagen) is a Danish Professor of Political Communication at the Amsterdam School of Communication Research (ASCoR) at the department of Communication Science at the University of Amsterdam (UvA).
-In addition, he is Affiliated Professor of Political Science and Journalism at the University of Southern Denmark (SDU).
-De Vreese is the founding Director of the Center for Politics and Communication.
-He is member of the Royal Netherlands Academy of Arts and Sciences (KNAW) and the chair of its Social Science Council.
-Between 2005 and 2013, he was the Director of ASCoR and the Director of the Netherlands School of Communication Research (NeSCoR).
+De Vreese is founding Scientific Director of the Digital Democracy Centre at the University of Southern Denmark (SDU).

+Between 2005 and 2013, de Vreese was the Director of ASCoR and the Director of the Netherlands School of Communication Research (NeSCoR).

 Research

-Research interests of De Vreese include public opinion on European integration, the effects of news, the effects of information and campaigning on direct democracy and referendums, and the effects of effects of information and campaigning on elections.
-Many of his articles involve comparative journalism research.
+Research interests of De Vreese include the role of automation, algorithms, and artificial intelligence in democratic processes.
+This includes microtargeting, news recommenders, social media platforms, disinformation, comparative journalism research, the effects of news, public opinion, and European integration.

-In total, De Vreese has published more than 150 articles in peer-reviewed academic journals.
+In total, De Vreese has published more than 300 articles in peer-reviewed academic journals.
 Titles include: Communication Research, European Journal of Political Research, European Union Politics, International Journal of Public Opinion Research, Journal of Communication, Journal of Politics, Political Communication, Public Opinion Quarterly, and West European Politics.

-Since 2014, De Vreese is the Editor in Chief of the international journal Political Communication.
+From 2014-2020, De Vreese was the Editor in Chief of the international journal Political Communication.

 Grants

 De Vreese has received grants from international science foundations and EU research programs, including grants from the European Research Council (ERC).
-In addition, he received the Vici grant and Veni grant from the Netherlands Organisation for Scientific Research (NWO).
+In addition, he received the VICI grant and VENI grant from the Netherlands Organisation for Scientific Research (NWO).